Executive Director - Hope Station

 - Ensures strong internal controls, fiscal responsibility, accountability, regular financial statements, and efficient, accurate, and consistent financial operations and practices.

-- Ensures that Hope Station has the appropriate systems, physical space, and technology to operate efficiently and effectively.
+- Ensures that Hope Station has the appropriate systems, physical space, equipment, and technology to operate efficiently and effectively.

 - Responsible for the stewardship of facilities and equipment.
 Works closely with the Board to finalize strategic and capital projects, as well as operating goals that stem from these priorities.